Art-Sells/Arells/Build-Notes.md

     Arells is a belief that investments should never lose value.
     ______________________

+    History shows that new economic systems begin not as laws or technologies, they begin as beliefs, they begin with you believing what is possible.

+    And that is how investments never losing value begins, with a belief.

     This belief is powered by a ledger that shows how your investments would look if they never lost value.

     This ledger is powered by a new psychological and technological invention called Vavity.
-Through Vavity, Arells created two new financial categories:
-        (sloth market png)
-            Sloth Markets
-        (Solid Marketplace png)
-            Solid Marketplaces

-    History shows that new economic systems begin not as laws or technologies, they begin as belief systems, they begin with you believing what is possible before they are implemented.

-    And that is how investments never losing value begins, with a belief.

     Learn more > (Vavity (V))